EnsoVanPoucke/dotfiles/README.md

 These are my personal **Linux** dotfiles - a collection of configuration files.
 You’re welcome to use them as a reference or starting point for your own setup.

-Some tweaks may be necessary depending on your system.

 ## Design philosophy

 A minimalistic, modern design built for maximum efficiency.
 The tiling window manager setup keeps every element functional and purposeful, with components customized to maintain a consistent, distraction-free environment.